 7 hidden gems in Gateshead

-From art deco-inspired cocktail spots and cheesecake to dine for, to a Middle Eastern coffee shop, dog-friendly pubs and the ‘best beer garden in the North East’.
+From art deco-inspired cocktail spots and cheesecake to die for, to a Middle Eastern coffee shop and dog-friendly bars.

 Gateshead is an often overlooked area if you live in Newcastle.

 From exciting new openings to local Low Fell favourites, here are seven hidden gems you’ll want to discover in Gateshead…

 490 Durham Road, Low Fell, Gateshead, NE9 6HU